32 Easy Ways to A Happy And Successful Life

 The world does not revolve around you and you are not the only one who has things to deal with.

-Practice empathy, just look at Japanese people and how clean they are.
+Just look at Japanese people and how clean their environment are.

 That is because they are considerate of other people and they make themselves responsible in taking care of their environment.